lh3/centos5-vm/README.md

    vagrant ssh                         # ssh to VM
    ```
    You can also find other Linux distributions from [vagrantbox.es][vbox].
-   The command lines are similar.
+   The command lines to import other VMs are similar.

 4. The login account is `vagrant` with password `vagrant`.
 It has the `sudo`
    permission.
 Directory `/vagrant` in the VM is identical to `$HOME/centos5`